pneyrinck/corecontrol/README.md

 }
 ```
 The JSON schema for a control requires it to have these key/value pairs:
+* index
 * type
-* valueNumber, valueString, or valueBlob

-With these two key/value pairs, a Core Control adapter can map it to a different control in a different module.
-Additional key/value pairs enhance an adapter's ability to provide a great user experience.
+With knowledge of these two key/value pairs, a Core Control program send values to this module and control it.
+Additional key/value pairs enhance a programs ability to provide a great user experience.
+In the example above, it provides onfo about the fader taper which lets a controlling application draw line marks in a user interface.
 Because Core Control uses JSON schema, a wide variety of control schemas can be defined.

 You can see the schema for a control here:
 https://github.com/pneyrinck/corecontrol/blob/master/schema/v1/control.json